 “In my heart of hearts, I squirm when my son picks a dress from the rack (won’t people tease him?), even though I know from experience and research that the argument that children need a binary gender orthodoxy taught to them in order to feel safe is simply incorrect.”

 I would suggest that teaching “a binary gender orthodoxy” is not incorrect; it is woven into the very nature of how things are because God made it that way: “God created man in His own image, in the image of God He created him; male and female He created them.”
-(Gen 1:27) When we depart from a biblical explanation and understanding of reality, and we start making it up as we go along, we invite chaos and confusion.
+(Genesis 1:27) When we depart from a biblical explanation and understanding of reality, and we start making it up as we go along, we invite chaos and confusion.

 I think she’s right to squirm when her son picks a dress from the rack, and not just because people will tease him.
 The binary nature of gender is part of God’s plan for helping us maintain boundaries between things that need to be kept separate.
-The Old Testament includes a prohibition against cross-dressing (Deut.
-22:5) to support the natural distinction between the sexes.
+The Old Testament includes a prohibition against cross-dressing (Deuteronomy 22:5) to support the natural distinction between the sexes.
 Creating confusion by dressing in the other gender’s clothes is not consistent with God’s intent to maintain separations between things that should not be confused or blurred.
 Genesis 1 tells us that He separated the light from the darkness, the waters above from the waters below, the land from the sea.
 And when he created humans, He created them in two distinctly different types: male and female.
 Then, in Isaiah 5:20 He said, “Woe to those who call evil good, and good evil; Who substitute darkness for light and light for darkness; Who substitute bitter for sweet and sweet for bitter!”

 I do understand the frustrations of Storm’s parents concerning society’s too-narrow definitions of boy and girl.
-(Please see my blog “The Gender Spectrum.”)
+(Please see my blog post “The Gender Spectrum.”)
 Jazz is one of those emotionally sensitive boys who delight in color, texture, fabrics and vibrancy, and his parents apparently fully support the kind of gifted, creative boy he is, which is great.
 But when parents fully indulge a boy’s gravitation to pink, and dresses, and long hair, yet he wants other people to know he’s a boy (as Jazz does), there’s some needless confusion going on because of a lack of common-sense boundaries.

 There’s another aspect of this philosophy of parenting that is disturbing: the desire for children to discover “their true gender self,” as psychologist Diane Ehrensaft puts it, and to choose what they want to be.
 Storm’s mama wrote,